Reduce Hunger and Malnourishment In Your Community AND Help The Environment – In Only One Day

 Step B – Bring AmpleHarvest.org to the growers in your community.

-While AmpleHarvest.org works hard on the national level to help growers learn that they can share their excess garden produce with local food pantries, we rely on people in the community (that’s you!) to help spread the word locally.
+While AmpleHarvest.org works hard on the national level to help growers learn that they can share their surplus garden produce with local food pantries, we rely on people in the community (that’s you!) to help spread the word locally.

 - Print out this two sided flier and ask the local garden shops (including the “big box” stores like Wal-Mart, Home Depot, Sears, Lowes etc., nurseries, and hardware stores to post it in a conspicuous location… preferably near the cash register.
 Other ideal places to post it are in supermarket bulletin boards, health clubs and house of worship notice boards.